jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 I do not use Intel integrated GPU, so it's not tested.

 I have no related devices, so I did not test the SD-Card reader, USB-C ports and HDMI ports.
-I use

-Killer 1535 Wifi+bluetooth not work (need to be replaced)
+Killer 1535 Wifi+bluetooth card not work (need to be replaced)

 # Installation: